cecilialiss/visualizing-fatal-traffic-accidents-in-the-uk/fatal_traffic_accidents.md

 UK Traffic Accidents
 https://www.kaggle.com/code/ambaniverma/uk-traffic-accidents

-As the original whole dataset is over 100 MB, only fatal traffic accidents are filtered out for this coursework.
+As the original whole dataset is over 100 MB, only fatal traffic accidents are filtered out for this project.